-If you can’t afford to stay in a luxury hotel the hotel time, but really want to experience it, start in basic accommodation and ‘step up’ every few days.
-Maybe you can start at a a 3 star hotel for a few nights, followed by a 4 star hotel and finish it off with a couple of nights in luxury 5 star accommodation.
+If you can’t afford to stay in a luxury hotel the whole time, but really want to experience it, start in basic accommodation and ‘step up’ every few days.
+Maybe you can start at a 3-star hotel for a few nights, followed by a 4-star hotel and finish it off with a couple of nights in luxury 5-star accommodation.
 This little trick works especially well on your first night in a new city, when you’re really jet lagged and would happily curl up to sleep in a dog kennel.

 It doesn’t always work out cheaper, so make sure you do your research and compare room prices before booking.
 Having breakfast included can save you money though, especially if you usually tend to order a big stack of pancakes and a massive coffee from a café every day.

 One of the most memorable meals I’ve had was sat on a grassy hill at Sacre Coeur in Paris, watching the sunset, eating a $5 bowl of supermarket pasta.
 The view was absolutely unbeatable and, being outdoors, we were able to soak in the atmosphere of the place.
 Visit a local supermarket or deli, grab something delicious and enjoy a picnic lunch or sunset dinner.